aws-samples/amazon-chime-sdk-recording-demo/README.md

 ### Stop the recording and view the recording artifact

-1. To stop the recording, we need to pass the task ARN as `taskId` that was received in the API response to start the recording in addition to the `recordingAction` denoting "stop".
+1. To stop the recording, we need to pass the ECS task ARN(received in the API response which started the recording) to `taskId`, and `stop` to `recordingAction`.

     ![stop recording](https://github.com/aws-samples/amazon-chime-sdk-recording-demo/blob/master/resources/postman-app-stop-recording.png)